bini-a/hbwater_cameratrap_pheno/README.md

 # hbwater_cameratrap_pheno
-Aquatic camera trap photos for HB Water
+building a pipeline for processing HB Water aquatic camera trap photos for machine learning, with hopes to support further efforts to produce models from similar datasets.

 ## Project Steps
 1. image data re-organization